koush/scrypted/plugins/homekit/README.md

 * Ensure LAN/WLAN multicast is enabled on your router.
 * Ensure the iOS device you are using for pairing is on the same network (pairing will fail on cellular).
 * Ensure the Docker installation (if applicable) is using host networking.
 This configuration is the default if the official Scrypted Docker compose install script was used.
-* Try using Bonjour or Avahi as the mDNS advertiser in the HomeKit plugin settings.
+* Try switching the mDNS advertiser used in the HomeKit plugin settings.
-* Try disabling IGMP Snooping is disabled on your router.
+* Try disabling IGMP Snooping on your router.

 ### HomeKit Live Streaming Timeout (Recordings may be working)